skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 tribe of orc on the island.
 Afterwards he declared Grey Moor a free island, that no man should ever rule it.
 None but those who sought to take from others should be turned away from its shores.
-Like everyone else, Eomier was astounded that one could be so selfless as to give up an entire island after conquering it almost single handedly.
+Like everyone else, Eomer was astounded that one could be so selfless as to give up an entire island after conquering it almost single-handedly.
 While many stories circulated as to why Ubrin had such an acute distaste for monarchies or established governments, none were ever proven, and no one really thought it that important.